Timmmdavis/MATLABToJuliaViaPythonAndBackAgain/README.md

 	panda==0.3.1
 	julia==0.2.0
 MATLAB R2018a
 On The 16th January 2019.

+### Two options
+These files allow for two options:
+1. Using PyCall, this requires python hooked up to MATLAB correctly but does less reading and writing of data passed to Julia.
+2. Using a precompiled image, this requires that your module can precompile with Julias 'PackageCompiler' and that the test scripts in this module use the same function input types as will be passed with MATLAB.

-## Workflow
+### Workflow 1
-MATLAB calls
-Python calls
-Julia sends data back to
-Python which writes results as a .mat file
+MATLAB calls Python, Data is written into the Python format and stored on disk Python calls Julia and sends data over directly without writing data Julia runs and sends the resulting data back to Python without writing the data Python which writes results as a .mat file
 MATLAB then loads the .mat file